adammenges/adammenges.github.io/about.md

 Founder @ Lobe Artificial Intelligence.
 Previously, @, @SendGrid.

-Many know me as the creator of [headline](http://headline.adammenges.com).
+Many know me as the creator of [headline](http://headline.adammenges.com), and more recently [Lobe](https://lobe.ai/).
 Others may know me, or rather my face, from a big blown up picture in the Hong Kong airport (I only found out about this recently).
-Not really sure how it got there.
+Not sure how it got there.

 I love chatting with new people.
 If you'd like to get in touch, shoot me an email, <adam@adammenges.com>, or send me a text, [720-484-0275](sms:720-484-0275).
 I guess [Telegram](http://t.me/adammenges) is also a thing.
 If sensitive, [encrypt](https://keybase.io/adammenges).